Bouni/blog.bouni.de/content/posts/2025/TV-RaspberryPi-Wallboard/index.md

 Back in 2017 I built two displays for my fire brigade that show alarm data in case of an alarm.
 These use a 40" Samsung TV + a RaspberryPi 3B.

-A friend alreada had a [working solution](https://github.com/samuelb/minimal-wallboard), so I adapted his work.
+A friend already had a [working solution](https://github.com/samuelb/minimal-wallboard), so I adapted his work.
 It is a minimal approach that uses a matchbox-window-manager + midori

-The dispalys worked fine for all the years but recently I wanted to upgrade the installed RaspberryPi OS from Stretch to Bookworm.
+The displays worked fine for all the years but recently I wanted to upgrade the installed RaspberryPi OS from Stretch to Bookworm.

 That failed horribly 😏

 On one system the upgrade worked but the browser no longer started the other didn't boot after the update.
-So I decided to start from scratch and install the latest RaspberryPi OS lite 64-bit on one Pi and simply andd the .xinitrc + the xinit-login.service and call it a day.
+So I decided to start from scratch and install the latest RaspberryPi OS lite 64-bit on one Pi and simply and the .xinitrc + the xinit-login.service and call it a day.
 That didn't work for whatever reason.
 The folks that maintain RaspberryPi OS changed a lot of things under the hood but I was not able to figure out what exactly prevented this from working.

 So I started from the ground up and created a complete [script](https://gist.github.com/Bouni/a7d8f6e78ecc5bc4d5c28ed72707d29a) that automates the entire process.